minosg/picrypt/README.md

 for that device.

-By default the scripts attempts to respect any authorized_hwd.h files the user has, to back it up and restore it after all operataions have completed.
+By default the scripts attempts to respect any authorized_hwd.h files the user has, to back it up and restore it after all operations have completed.
 The
 ```--nobackup``` directive will just overwrite the file and not restore it.

 ## Encrypting/ Decrypting directories